Universal Prediction Algorithms

 - Nicolo Cesa-Bianchi and Gabor Lugosi, Prediction, Learning, and Games

-- Donald Ornstein and Benjamin Weiss, "How Sampling Reveals a Process", Annals of Probability 18 (1990): 905--930 [Open access.
-A truly beautiful and inspiring paper. --- The negative results here would seem to depend on their very strong notion of what it means to reconstruct a process.
+- Donald Ornstein and Benjamin Weiss, "How Sampling Reveals a Process", Annals of Probability 18 (1990): 905--930 [A truly beautiful and inspiring paper. --- The negative results here would seem to depend on their very strong notion of what it means to reconstruct a process.
 For instance, while in their sense it is not possible to always discriminate between two processes (unless they are Bernoulli), Ryabko and Ryabko (arxiv:0804.0510) give a consistent test to do just this for ergodic processes, not necessarily Bernoulli, by employing a weaker notion of inter-process distance.]

 - Vladimir Vovk, Alex Gammerman and Glenn Shafer, Algorithmic Learning in a Random World [Mini-review]